-2019 REPORT METHODOLOGY
+2020 REPORT METHODOLOGY

-This report by CityHealth, an initiative of the de Beaumont Foundation and Kaiser Permanente, details which of the nation's 40 largest cities have nine evidence-based policies in place that experts say help residents lead healthier lives and make communities thrive.
-Cities were awarded nine policy-specific medals, according to the quality and strength of the laws in place.
-CityHealth also awarded each city an overall gold, silver, bronze, or no medal, according to their performance in the assessment.
+CityHealth, an initiative of the de Beaumont Foundation and Kaiser Permanente, publishes an annual report rating America's 40 largest cities on nine evidence-based policies that experts say help residents lead healthier lives and make communities thrive.
+CityHealth awards gold, silver, bronze, or no medal based on the strength and number of policies that cities have in place.